Ishu43642/F220-Recovery-OminiSD-/README.md

 2. Twrp Philz recovery work in all version firmware you don't need to downgrade if you want to install recovery only

+3. Create New Folder in internal storage and rename it ```qdl-flash```

+4. Download This File - [F220b Recovery ominisd](https://mega.nz/file/IH4DVbgS#oBIvzIWCNPMwtRoScUed6HLp3-douTxpt1b4IicY2Xk) Then Extract it under ```qdl-flash``` folder

-3. if you want to downgrade without pc use [Termux-QDL Flasher Tool](https://github.com/Ishu43642/QDL-Flasher)
+5. if you want to downgrade without pc use [Termux-QDL Flasher Tool](https://github.com/Ishu43642/QDL-Flasher)